chipmk/docker-mac-net-connect/README.md

 ### Solution

-Create a network tunnel between your macOS host and the Docker Desktop Linux VM.
+Create a minimal network tunnel between your macOS host and the Docker Desktop Linux VM.
 The tunnel is implemented using WireGuard.

 ### Why WireGuard?

 WireGuard is an extremely lightweight and fast VPN.
-It’s also built in to the Linux kernel, which means no background processes/containers are required to build the tunnel.
+It’s also built in to the Linux kernel, which means no background processes/containers are required.
 It is the perfect tool for this application.

 ## Installation